jjsridharan/DuplicateFileRemover/README.md

-# DuplicateRemover
+# DuplicateFileRemover
 Removes all duplicate files (of any format *.*) recursively inside directories.

 Usage:

-1) Download or clone DuplicateRemover
+1) Download or clone DuplicateFileRemover

 2) Unzip and compile the FileHash java file as